gdbarron/VenafiTppPS/docs/functions/Revoke-TppCertificate.md

 ```

 ### -Comments
-The details about why the certificate is being revoked
+Optional details as to why the certificate is being revoked

 ```yaml
 Type: String